BrandyNguyen2/KanbanBoard/README.md

     - python api.py
 3. Run the database
     - Have docker desktop started and minimised.
 Run docker-compose up in the terminal

 ## Software Requirement Specifications
 - Home screen and then three columns - to do, doing, done, dropped

 1.1 to do
 - Needs to have create task
+- Working update task option
+- Be able to delete task

 1.2 doing
+- Needs to have create task
+- Working update task option
+- Be able to delete task

 1.3 done
+- Needs to have create task
+- Working update task option
+- Be able to delete task

 1.4 dropped
+- Needs to have create task
+- Working update task option
+- Be able to delete task

 ## Scrum update 16th February
 -Who is doing what?